Azdaroth/Azdaroth.github.io/_posts/2022-12-11-an-alternative-approach-to-custom-partition-assignment-strategy-for-kafka-consumers-with-karafka.markdown

 This solution was exactly what we needed to solve our problem with a huge lag.
 Unfortunately, the custom partition assignment strategy is no longer supported in Karafa 2.0 (because internally, Karafka 2.0 uses [librdkafka](https://github.com/edenhill/librdkafka), which doesn't support it, Karafka 1.4 used [ruby-kafka](https://github.com/zendesk/ruby-kafka) under the hood), so we had to find some alternative solution.

-It turned out that there was even a better, more flexible, and more straightforward solution that would work with both Karafka 1.4 and 2.0.
+It turned out that there was even a better, more flexible, and more straightforward solution introduced in Karafka 2.0.

 ## The solution

 One thing that is easy to spot in the original solution is the fact that we were still using a round-robin strategy; it was just "partitioned" into three independent scenarios.
 That also implies that we might not need a custom partition assignment strategy at all; we just need to find a way to achieve this kind of partitioning in some alternative way.
 And we can do that by using three different processes that consume from different topics.

-Apparently, there is no out-of-box way to limit the topics to some specific ones, but there is a simple workaround for this - use ENV variables and pass them when running the actual process.
+Apparently, there is an out-of-box way to limit the topics to some specific ones, as documented [here](https://karafka.io/docs/CLI/#running-particular-topics-per-process).

 Here is what our example routing might look like: